 Speaking of sleep, getting 8 hours of sleep, skipping breakfast, and eliminating nighttime snacks will get you through the 8-10 hour fasting window.
 Conversely, the 8-10 hour feeding window is adequate to comfortably consume the calories and nutrition you need to function optimally.

-Timing is Everything
+Timing is Everything with Interval Fasting

 The value derived from periodic fasting depends less on when the fasting and eating windows occur, than on the consistency of duration and timing of those windows.

-The Health Benefits of Periodic Fasting
+The Health Benefits of Intermittent Fasting

 Health benefits associated with periodic fasting include decreased risk factors for diseases like diabetes, cardiovascular disease, and cancer.
 Previous research indicates fasting can have a beneficial effect on patients with diabetes and cardiovascular disease.